-Location of the Smetana Hotel Prague
+Location of the Mozart Hotel Prague

 It's our first time to Prague so we wanted to make sure we were walking distance to the best attractions.
 First on that list was the Charles Bridge, an iconic landmark of the city and gateway to Prague Castle, St. Vitus Cathedral, Lessertown, and the other beautiful sites across the Vitlava River.
 This was the view that we were most excited about, not just in Prague but in all of Europe.
-The Smetana Hotel offered this breathtaking view, which we enjoyed while eating breakfast each morning.
+The The Mozart Hotel offered this breathtaking view, which we enjoyed while eating breakfast each morning.
 It was just two or three-minute walk to the start of the Charles Bridge (the Old Town Bridge Tower, which is a wonder in and of itself).
 This made for some nice strolls at both dusk and dawn and enabled me to snap pictures when the lighting was just right.

-A short three-minute stroll through cobblestone streets in the other direction of the Smetana Hotel led us to Old Town and the heart of the city.
-The Astronomical Clock and ornate gothic churches were more impressive than we had imagined, and the outdoor markets and shopping that stretched far beyond Old Town Square.
+A short three-minute stroll through cobblestone streets in the other direction of the Mozart Hotel led us to Old Town and the heart of the city.
+The Astronomical Clock and ornate gothic churches were more impressive than we had imagined, and the outdoor markets and shopping stretched far beyond Old Town Square.

-A bit further away was the Wenceslas Square, which was a bit too commercial of an area for my taste.
+A bit further away was Wenceslas Square, which was a bit too commercial of an area for my taste.
 I preferred spending time in the Jewish Quarter as it was fascinating with its many, diverse synagogues (my favorite being the Spanish Synagogue), and the Old Jewish Cemetery.

-Suites at the Smetana Hotel Prague
+Suites at The Mozart Hotel

 Our room had a balcony where I enjoyed coffee every morning and a nice in-room breakfast on the final day of our stay.

-Luxury of the Smetana Hotel Prague
+The luxury of the Mozart Hotel Hotel Prague

-The staff at the Smetana Hotel goes well out of their way to make each guest’s experience special.
-Any time we had a question, request or favor thy made us feel as though it was their top priority.
+The staff at the Mozart Hotel Hotel goes well out of their way to make each guest’s experience special.
+Any time we had a question, request or favor they made us feel as though it was their top priority.
 My husband asked for a few tips on where to go in the city and came away with highlighted maps, places that only the locals would know, and special deals on things to do.
 My husband was keen on drinking good beer in Prague and their recommendations did not disappoint.

 Although the hotel is charming and romantic they have modern features too, one of which was the smartphone they provided for the duration of our stay.
-We used it daily for navigation, taking pictures and researching the best places in Prague to eat and drink.
-Charging our phones was a constant battle across Europe but in Prague we didn’t have that issue.
+We used it daily for navigation, taking pictures, and researching the best places in Prague to eat and drink.
+Charging our phones was a constant battle across Europe but in Prague, we didn’t have that issue.

-The food at Restaurant Smetana was flawless, each item fresh, flavorful and nicely plated.
+The food at Restaurant Mozart was flawless, each item fresh, flavorful and nicely plated.
 My go-to item each morning was their delicious eggs benedict, but I think our family tried almost every item on their breakfast menu from omelets to waffles.
 I was reluctant to order a salad early in the morning but was so glad that I did as the veggies and dressing were refreshing and light.
-I regret not coming back to try out their dinner options (especially their local cuisine items such as goulash, bohemian duck or Moravian Pork Wheel).
+I regret not coming back to try out their dinner options (especially their local cuisine items such as goulash, bohemian duck, or Moravian Pork Wheel).

 Prague was everything and more than we expected and I plan on returning with different family members in the near future.
-I really enjoyed coming in the off season as I’ve heard it can be quite crowded with tourists during the summer months.
-Convenience and comfort are so important to me when traveling and Smetana Hotel Prague couldn’t have provided a better experience in either category.
+I really enjoyed coming in the off-season as I’ve heard it can be quite crowded with tourists during the summer months.
+Convenience and comfort are so important to me when traveling and Mozart Hotel Prague couldn’t have provided a better experience in either category.
 The hotel provides more of an experience than just a place to stay, and I highly recommend it to anyone planning on visiting Prague.